 - Sword Art Online would do the same at the next AnimeExpo.

-- Pokémon gets into the act for a special episode during the XY saga in which they make a movie starring numerous Pikachu.
+- Pokémon: The Series gets into the act for a special episode during the XY series in which they make a movie starring numerous Pikachu.

 - Volumes of Magic Kaito end with extra panels revealing that the entire series is a TV show in-universe, and the first volume also features 4komas depicting a blooper from each chapter.
 In a amusing example, one of them reveals that the princess from chapter 2 is actually the same actress who plays Aoko wearing a blonde wig and fake eyebrows.

 - For A Bug's Life (pictured above in a brief crossover with Toy Story), Pixar had the voice actors record new dialogue as if the characters were messing up their lines or breaking character (see Animated Actors).
-They later did the same with Toy Story 2 and Monsters, Inc. — Disney even removed the outtakes from Monsters, Inc., then put them in after the film had been out for three weeks, to incite audiences to go see it again.
+They later did the same with Toy Story 2 and Monsters, Inc. — the outtakes for the latter two weren't originally part of the movie, but were then put them in after the film had been out for a month or so, to incite audiences to go see it again.
 After a while, Pixar decided they were in danger of falling into formula, so they did away with the outtakes, starting with Finding Nemo.
 Information (and videos) on these outtakes can be viewed here.

 - The Incredibles has a "bloopers" segment as a DVD extra.
 Some of the segments are this trope (like a bit where Elastigirl swings from the monorail car and smacks into a pylon), while others are legitimate animation errors (like a bit where the physics go wonky and make Violet's hair fly around wildly).
 None of these bits are fully rendered, and the deliberate jokes are little more than animatics.
 The whole thing comes across like a compilation the animators made to amuse themselves, which somehow got released to the public afterwards.